Louison Bobet: Raymond Le Bert

 Bobet was one of the first riders to employ a personal soigneur, taking his lead from Coppi.
 He took on Raymond Le Bert, a physiotherapist from St-Brieuc, as well as a secretary and a driver.
 Le Bert booked him hotel rooms between half-stages of the Tour, against the Tour's rules.
 Riders were supposed to use a dormitory provided for them.
 When the Tour insisted riders carry spare tyres, usually round their shoulders, Le Bert gave Bobet tubulars with the inner tubes taken out, useless to ride on but lighter to carry if that's what the rules insisted.

 Le Bert said he had met Coppi, whom Bobet admired for his "modern" techniques but refused to have anything to do with the Italian's suitcase of drugs.
 Bobet insisted he never took drugs.
 But the journalist and race organiser, Jean Leulliot, remembered a dinner organised by Jacques Goddet and Félix Lévitan, the organisers of the Tour de France, for the race's former winners.
 Leulliot wrote:

 One table attracted particular attention.
 Around it were Anquetil, Merckx and Bobet, 13 victories in the Tour between them.
 The conversation at the table was particularly lively and Louison Bobet was being challenged for saying that he had never taken the slightest drug or stimulant.
 He was obliged to admit that he had drunk the small bottles prepared for him by his soigneur at the time without knowing exactly what they contained.
 Which produced laughter from Jacques Anquetil and Eddy Merckx.

 Bobet and Britain

 Bobet presented prizes at the annual presentation of the British Best All-Rounder time-trial competition at the Royal Albert Hall, London, in 1954.
-He gave a yellow jersey to a veteran competitor, Vic Gibbons.
+He gave a yellow jersey to veteran competitor Vic Gibbons.
 Bobet flew from Paris to London in a de Havilland Dove chartered by a London timber-merchant and cycling enthusiast, Vic Jenner.
 Jock Wadley, the editor of Sporting Cyclist was with Jenner.
 He remember that the two Britons arrived at Le Bourget airport without having brought passports – but that immigration staff gave them no attention because they were too busy trying to get an autograph from Bobet.